qdrant/landing_page/qdrant-landing/content/articles/qa-with-cohere-and-qdrant.md

         answer_positions.append(-1)
 ```

+Saved answer positions allow us to calculate the metric for different *k* values.

 ```python
 # Prepared answer positions are being used to calculate different values of accuracy@k
 for k in range(1, k_max + 1):